 Migrants from non-English speaking backgrounds make up nearly 15 percent of South Australia's population.
 When the children of migrants are added, this figure rises to nearly 25 percent.

-The countries of origin (of the current population) are India, China, Italy, Vietnam, Philippines, Germany, Greece, Malaysia and South Africa.
+The main non-English speaking countries of origin (of the current population) are India, China, Italy, Vietnam, Philippines, Germany, Greece, Malaysia and South Africa.